-On October 5, 2005, the Company entered into an agreement with Ascendant (the "Ascendant Agreement") to acquire an interest in the revenues generated by Ascendant.
 The Company has not recorded any revenue or received any revenue sharing payments pursuant to the Ascendant Agreement since July 1, 2006.

-During the three months ended December 31, 2009, the Company recognized an asset impairment charge of \$803,000.
-The asset impairment charge was based on discussions with the management of Ascendant and an assessment of the future near-term expected cash flows from the revenue interest.
-The Company determined that the present value of expected cash flows from the Ascendant revenue interest was nominal.
+Based on recent discussions with the management of Ascendant and an assessment of the future near-term expected cash flows from the revenue interest, the Company has determined that the present value of expected cash flows from the Ascendant revenue interest is nominal.
+Therefore, the Company has recognized an asset impairment charge of \$803,000 for the year ended December 31, 2009.